growdigital/natureworks.org.uk/content/blog/240126-hoverfly-lagoon.md

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1706302402/240126-wire-mesh.jpg" alt="Close-up of fine steel mesh" caption="Fine steel mesh, photo by tammcd on Pixabay" >}}

+Alas, there is no prize money for such a fabulous idea.
+But if there was, I am sure we would win.
+As it is, non-plastic habitat for hoverflies is prize enough.

 Other ideas that were discussed were **secondhand wooden dolls houses** to repurpose as habitat.

 And my favourite (along the lines of John Little’s badly pruned trees) is a badly pruned/pollarded willow or dogwood, as a perch for birds for the feeding station.